Guidance for Sponsors and Hosts

 - Sharing your home with others who may have different living habits.

-Reset Homes for Ukraine have made a video about the Profiles of Ukrainian refugees arriving to the UK, and Who can share a room in my house? as there are set regulations about ages and genders of those sharing a room (more information on this can be found in the hosting ‘good practice’ guidance from NACCOM)
+It is important to think about who can share a room as there are set regulations about ages and genders and more information on this can be found in the updated hosting ‘good practice’ guidance – NACCOM

-The Government provides links to other toolkits, training and advice on the Becoming a sponsor: Homes for Ukraine guidance page.
+The Government provides links to other toolkits, training and advice on the Becoming a sponsor: Homes for Ukraine – GOV.UK guidance page.

 When you are ready to start the process, you can sponsor someone from outside of the UK or be a rematch host for Ukrainians who are already in the UK.